johnkuti/fltc-style/README.md

 the settings for the theme can be imported from the JSON string.
 There is also some custom CSS added, which puts line breaks at spaces into the user profile description.

+Added a new file getting ready for adaptable 2.2 see: https://github.com/johnkuti/fltc-style/blob/master/2.2properties.rtf